trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 ##### Amendment rules

 Amendments are adopted over election cycles lasting  {% math inline="true" %} N = 2^{17} = 131072 {% /math %} blocks each.
 Given the a one minute block interval, this is about three calendar months.
 The election cycle is itself divided in four quarters of  {% math inline="true" %} 2^{15} = 32768 {% /math %} blocks.
 This cycle is relatively short to encourage early improvements, but it is expected that further amendments will increase the length of the cycle.
 Protocol upgrade votes will be much more frequent in the first year in order to allow for rapid iteration.
-As a security measure, the Tezos foundation will have a veto power expiring after twelve months, until we rule out any kinks in the voting procedure.
+For security reasons, the Tezos foundation retains veto power, which will expire after twelve months or once we've addressed any issues with the voting procedure.
 Adoption requires a certain quorum to be met.
-This quorum starts at  {% math inline="true" %} Q = 80\% {% /math %} but dynamically adapts to reflect the average participation.
+This quorum starts at  {% math inline="true" %} Q = 80\% {% /math %} but will dynamically adapt to reflect the average participation.
 This is necessary if only to deal with lost coins.

 **First quarter**